nice-game-hints/mechanic8230/README.md

+This is the raw repository for low-spoiler guides for Meachanic 8230.
+The hints are still work in progress and you can participate.
+Create an issue to start.

 # Writing a guide
 So, you want to write your own hints for a game?
 That's cool.
 Every game should have spoiler free hints!
 Best place to start is [this template repository](https://github.com/nice-game-hints/template).
 It has examples and the following instructions.